-Copenhagen has more than 300 kilometers of biking lanes and an additional 50 kilometers are on the way.
-With more than one third of the population in Copenhagen commuting daily by bike, 1.1 million kilometers are ridden on bicycle in Copenhagen - every day.
+Copenhagen has almost 400 km bicycle tracks and lanes.
+With more than one third of the population in Copenhagen commuting daily by bike, 1.31 million kilometers are ridden on bicycle in Copenhagen - every day.

 The International Cycling Union, UCI, appointed Copenhagen to be the first official Bike City in the world from 2008-2011.

 The Copenhagen City Bike

 The City Bike is synonymous with Copenhagen.
 In fact, the official gift from The City of Copenhagen to American president Bill Clinton, when he visited Copenhagen in 1997, was a specially designed city bike called 'City Bike One'.
 The new 2013 edition of the Copenhagen City Bike is an intelligent bike with special features as a touchscreen tablet and build in GPS making it easy to get around.
 The City bikes are available for rent 24/7, 365 days a year for only DKK 20 pro hour.
 Right now, you will find 50 city bikes around in Copenhagen.
 From end March 2014 250 more is to be found and in August 2014 all 2,000 city bikes will be in the city scene.

 Though cycling is the cheapest mean of transportation next to walking Copenhageners love their bikes no matter their financial income.
 Many middle class families with kids in Copenhagen don't even own a car.
 They use their bikes to commute to work, bringing the kids to kindergarten etc. In fact 25 percent of all families with two kids in Copenhagen have a cargo bike.

 Even top politicians ride their bike every day to parliament.
 A majority (63 percent) of the members of the Danish parliament, located at Christiansborg Castle in the middle of Copenhagen, commute by bike.